Your Holidays in Central Portugal

 GPS: N 39° 42′ 2.4” W 8° 16′ 41.1”

-Outside this period you can make your reservation for a studio for 2 people.
+But outside this period you can make your reservation for a studio for 2 people.

 Our reception desk is open from 9am till 9pm every day of the week.
 New guests can enter outside the opening hours but only after previous request.